Medics should not report suspected illegal abortions to police – leading doctors

 Doctors are required to ask for consent before sharing any confidential medical information.

-But medics can share information if it is in the public interest and “if failure to do so may expose others to a risk of death or serious harm”, according to the medical regulator.
+But medics can share information if it is in the public interest and “if failure to do so may expose others to a risk of death or serious harm”, according to the medical regulator, the General Medical Council.

 In new guidance, RCOG will reportedly tell medics it is “never” in the public interest to share information about suspected illegal abortions.